fedeamedeo/Machine-Learning-project-Book-recommender/README.md

 ![App Interface](appimage.png)

-Here there is the example of looking for a specific word like : "chat" and the releted items founded.
+Here is the example of looking for a specific word like : "chat" and the related items found.

 ![App Interface](chat.png)